finos/datahelix/docs/ProfileDeveloperGuide.md

 ## Persistence

-Profiles are persisted as JSON documents following a [schema](Schema.md).
+Profiles are persisted as JSON documents following a [schema](Schema.md) saved as UTF-8.

 ## Creation